How to Create a Menu in WordPress

 Add Navigation Menus to Multiple Locations

-If you were to improve your chances of winning the lottery for instance, you would need to play a couple of times.
-It has everything to do with the theory of probability.
-Similarly, to get readers clicking your links, you need to show said links a couple of times, on different locations of your site.
+To get readers clicking your links, it can be beneficial to show said links a couple of times within different locations of your site.
 The logic here is simple: the easier the reader can find the links, the faster they can click through.

-By default, most WordPress themes will let you display your navigation menu in the header section, and perhaps the footer but that’s it.
-You can, however, use widgets to display your navigation menus wherever you fancy.
+By default, most WordPress themes will have a navigation menu in the header section, and perhaps the footer as well.
+You can, however, use the Navigation block (or a menu widget) to display your navigation menus wherever you fancy.

-You implement a search form, which makes it easier for the user to find what they want.
-Then place it in a prominent location on your WordPress site.
-For instance, don’t hide it in the footer section that’s only visible when the user scrolls down.
-If you have infinite scrolling in place, said user might never see the search form.
+Make it easier for readers to pinpoint the exact content they want with a search.
+It’s best to place a search form in a prominent location on your WordPress site.
+For instance, the header is much more useful than the footer which is only visible once a user scrolls down.
+Even worse, if you have infinite scrolling in place, said user might never reach the search form.

 Main takeaway: At the end of the day, just ensure your navigation menus are easy to find and use.
 Also put important content first, so it is incredibly easy to find.